maxBenelli/local-contributions/PSB.md

 * Fix input label style
 * Fix method in BaseInput, init method when type is finished
 * Fix refs name
+* Add method for set focus and add points